Serrana, São Paulo

 Serrana is a municipality in the state of São Paulo in Brazil.
 The population is 45,644 (2020 est.) in an area of 126 km2.
 The elevation is 427 m.

+History

+The municipality was created by state law in 1948.

 COVID-19 vaccine study

 While other communities were struggling to deal with the COVID-19 pandemic in Brazil, Serrana participated in a study wherein 100% of its adult population was supposed to be vaccinated with CoronaVac.
 Prior to the mass vaccination, 5% of Serrana's population had been infected, one of the highest rates in Brazil.

 Most adults received two shots by the end of April.
 By May, symptomatic COVID-19 cases fell 80%, hospitalizations by 86%, and mortality by 95% according to researchers doing the study.
 The virus was contained once 75% of people were vaccinated.
 According to Ricardo Palacios, a director at São Paulo's Instituto Butantan, "The most important result was understanding that we can control the pandemic even without vaccinating the entire population."